ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 48:26 _Daniel:_
 [[start:2906560][end:2906972]] Yeah.
-[[start:2907026][end:2937210]] So so given these rapid and ongoing developments in theory and practice related to quantum information science and quantum information security, how are people using this distinction of the classical stigmagic memory and then the quantum cognitive process to anticipate how to develop information systems that are reliable going forward?
+[[start:2907026][end:2937210]] So given these rapid and ongoing developments in theory and practice related to quantum information science and quantum information security, how are people using this distinction of the classical stigmergic memory and then the quantum cognitive process to anticipate how to develop information systems that are reliable going forward?

 49:01 _Chris:_
 [[start:2941520][end:2954880]] I don't know of any instances in which thinking about quantum cognition has entered directly into any design of communication systems.
 [[start:2955940][end:2961360]] The ability of humans to interact with these systems is just assumed.
 [[start:2962500][end:2976928]] So it's just assumed that the user can interact with, say, a computer interface, which is the sort of interface that will be provided or is provided to any quantum computer.
-[[start:2977114][end:2985770]] So if you think about a quantum computer, a practical quantum computer, it has classical interfaces front and back.
+[[start:2977114][end:2985770]] So if you think about a quantum computer, a practical quantum computer, it has classical interfaces, front and back.
 [[start:2986700][end:2999196]] So in thinking about interacting with the computer, I'm giving it some classical problem statement, for example, and asking for some classical answer.

 49:59 [[start:2999298][end:3003520]] And what it's going to give me is a probability distribution of classical answers.

 50:04 [[start:3004500][end:3011520]] But I can, by running the calculation many times, make that probability distribution fairly tight.

-50:16 [[start:3016130][end:3020340]] Yeah, I don't know of anyone talking about quantum BCIs at this point.
+50:16 [[start:3016130][end:3020340]] Yeah, I don't know of anyone talking about quantum BCIs [Brain-Computer Interfaces] at this point.
 [[start:3021110][end:3022900]] It'd be an interesting question.

 50:27 _Daniel:_
-[[start:3027030][end:3036450]] Was it always understood these sorts of blind spots and axioms associated with classical communication.
-[[start:3037190][end:3046826]] Was it developed as kind of like a proposal or like a special case and more unpacking was left for later?
+[[start:3027030][end:3036450]] Was it always understood, these sorts of blind spots and axioms associated with classical communication, was it developed as kind of like a proposal or like a special case and more unpacking was left for later?
 [[start:3046928][end:3050730]] Or are these blind spots things that we're now coming into awareness of?
 [[start:3050800][end:3054170]] Given what we're learning in the quantum information sciences?

 50:55 _Chris:_
 [[start:3055890][end:3058560]] I think we're learning how serious they are.

-50:59 [[start:3059970][end:3064720]] But they were certainly recognized even by Bohr in his 1928 paper.
+50:59 [[start:3059970][end:3064720]] But they were certainly recognized even by [Niels] Bohr in his 1928 paper [1928, The Quantum Postulate and the Recent Development of Atomic Theory, https://www.nature.com/articles/121580a0].
 [[start:3065490][end:3070050]] And that's a very good paper, too.
 [[start:3070200][end:3074194]] It's called the present state of quantum theory or something like that.
 [[start:3074232][end:3079410]] And it's in Nature, and it's available on the web somewhere.
 [[start:3081050][end:3082760]] I have a copy of it.

-51:23 [[start:3083610][end:3098010]] But it was written, in a sense, as Bohr's summary of the 1927 Solve Conference, which was the conference at which everyone doing quantum theory at that time got together to talk about their results.
+51:23 [[start:3083610][end:3098010]] But it was written, in a sense, as Bohr's summary of the 1927 Solvay Conference [Fifth Solvay Conference, Oct 24-29, 1927], which was the conference at which everyone doing quantum theory at that time got together to talk about their results.
-[[start:3098990][end:3116566]] And in it, Bohr essentially presents what came to be the Copenhagen interpretation, which I think is probably unfairly called an interpretation.
+[[start:3098990][end:3116566]] And in it, [Niels] Bohr essentially presents what came to be the Copenhagen interpretation, which I think is probably unfairly called an interpretation.

-51:56 [[start:3116698][end:3122850]] It's sort of the Copenhagen Pragmatic stance toward quantum theory.
+51:56 [[start:3116698][end:3122850]] It's sort of the Copenhagen pragmatic stance toward quantum theory.
 [[start:3123670][end:3137320]] And essentially what Bohr says is that if we're going to do science, we have to assume that people can talk to each other.
 [[start:3138650][end:3152010]] And if we're going to do science, we have to assume that there are instruments that we can manipulate and have reasonable confidence that we know what manipulation we've done.